sfzhang15/RefineDet/README.md

 ### Introduction

 We propose a novel single-shot based detector, called RefineDet, that achieves better accuracy than two-stage methods and maintains comparable efficiency of one-stage methods.
 You can use the code to train/evaluate the RefineDet method for object detection.
-For more details, please refer to our [arXiv paper](https://arxiv.org/pdf/1711.06897.pdf).
+For more details, please refer to our [paper](https://arxiv.org/pdf/1711.06897.pdf).

 <p align="left">
 <img src="https://github.com/sfzhang15/RefineDet/blob/master/refinedet_structure.jpg" alt="RefineDet Structure" width="777px">